What is an absence management policy?

 The CIPD recently released its latest health and wellbeing at work report.
-In 2018, companies lost an average of 6.6 days per employee due to unplanned absence.
+In 2018, companies lost an average of 6.6 days per employee due to unplanned absences.
 In the public sector, the average is even higher, at 8.5 days per employee.

 Every day lost to unplanned absence is going to cost you, and these costs are going to add up.
 It’s estimated that unplanned absences cost UK employers nearly £30 billion a year.

 Unplanned absences can result in more problems than you might initially expect.